 Artists like Sting who play to adult audiences have a hard time getting their songs played on the radio and have very little chance of getting on MTV.
 This makes it very hard to promote their new songs.
 Sting's manager at the time, Miles Copeland (brother of Stewart Copeland from The Police), found a new way to promote this song and helped make it a hit.
 When they shot the video, they needed a stylish car that would show Sting being driven through the desert on the way to a club.
-The director used a new Jaguar S-Type, and when the video was done, Copeland thought it looked like a car commercial.
+Director Paul Boyd used a new Jaguar S-Type, and when the video was done, Copeland thought it looked like a car commercial.
 Copeland sent the video to Jaguar's advertising agency and asked them to make their car commercial look like the video in exchange for free use of the song.
 The Jaguar people loved the idea and ran commercials featuring the song that looked very similar to the video.
 This got the song heard, which resulted in radio play and a hit record.
 For Jaguar, they got great exposure in the video and use of a hit song in their commercial, which made people more likely to watch it.
-Sales of Jaguars jumped as younger buyers checked out the cars.
-Copeland and Sting found a new way to promote a song.
+Sales of Jaguars jumped as younger buyers checked out the cars; Copeland and Sting found a new way to promote a song.

 This was released in September 1999, but did not gain popularity until it was used in the Jaguar commercial in March 2000.
-It finally hit the US Top-10 in August.
+It finally hit the US Top 10 in August.

 Before making the deal with Jaguar, Sting's record company planned on selling about 1 million albums and paying $1.8 million to market it, including $800,000 to make the video.
 Jaguar bought about $8 million in commercial time for the ad, which promoted the song every time it ran.
 The album ended up selling over 4 million copies.